BoldlyGoes/boldlygoes.github.io/_posts/2017-04-18-trangia-28t-review.md

 ## Rating 4/4

-The 28 makes for a brilliant starting stove for a new solo backpacker, and if you swap out some items it makes for a decent ultralight cookset for more experienced backpackers too.
-All for less than the price of a single titanium cooking pot and a similar weight to many more expensive systems.
+The 28 makes for a brilliant starting stove for a new solo backpacker or a decent ultralight option if you swap out the burner, all for less than the price of a single titanium cooking pot.